WhiteOrg/functions-prohibited-registration/README.md

 # Prohibited Registration Function

 Azure Function that processes prohibited user registration attempts from restricted countries.
-Saves attempts to Neon database and sends Slack notifications.
+Saves attempts to Neon database for record-keeping and debugging and sends Slack notifications to a Slack channel.

 ---